greenpeace/planet4-gutenberg-experiments/README.md

   frontendIndex.jsx        - The main JS for the frontend
 ```

+### PHP Side

+Everything is under `includes` and "borrowing" (cof, cof, stealing) code from Stefan's GPCH Gutenberg blocks.
+The block files are commented to see how the React block bundles are injected in the editor and the frontend.

+For example: `ArcticSunrise.php`

 ### `edit()`, `save()` and the absence of `render()` or `view()`

 WP's native `save()` function for a Gutenberg Block is not what you may expect.
 It is a *pure function* that you can use if you want to **generate static content using JS in the client side, to be saved on the server**.